LOOSE-LIPS/loose-lips-2.0/src/routes/blog/the-140-roundup-april-2019/index.md

 banner:
   - imported/the-140-roundup-april-2019/image814.jpeg
 description: >-
-  April seemed like a quieter place compared to last month&rsquo;s frenzy.
+  April seemed like a quieter place compared to last month’s frenzy.
 There was still plenty to be found all over the 140BPM spectrum though, including some promising insights into the next few months.
 One of the best releases came in the form of Infernal Sounds unearthing two old school dubs from veteran producer Cluekid, whose [...]Read More...
 published: true
 tags: monthly-feature
 featured: false